DWI Frequently Asked Questions: Minnesota DUI Law

 That means (1) making a legal challenge to the “implied consent” administrative license revocation; and (2) defending the criminal-DWI charge so that no alcohol-related conviction results – both.

 But you only have 60 days from the date of the license revocation.
 In breath test cases, that is normally the date of the arrest.

 But if you do it on the 61st day, it won’t do any good.
 Even one day past 60 days and it will be too late.

-You should meet with a DWI defense lawyer to discuss the details of your case.
+You should discuss the details of your case with a DWI defense lawyer.
 And you’ll learn some of the basic strategies for defending these cases.